steve-kaufman/turtle-engine/README.md

 # turtle-engine

-This is a two dimensional game engine that utilizes matter.js (liabru/matter-js), HTML5 canvas, and the Electron npm library.
+This is a two dimensional javascript game engine that utilizes matter.js (liabru/matter-js), HTML5 canvas, and the Electron npm library.

 In order to use this game engine, clone the repository, and run